lochanalmr/cli-fin/README.md

 ## Using the program
 Inside the folder with the python script inside your preferred terminal emulator, and run `python clifin.py`.

 Upon entering your first transaction, a database called `storage.db` will be created.
 When you add assets through the main menu, `assets.db` will be created.
-After creating subscription entries, `subscriptions.db` will be created.
+After creating subscription entries, `subscriptions.db` will be created. `loans.db` will be created after using loan management related functionality.
 Do not delete these files, unless you want to completely delete all stored data. `user_config.json` contains the name entered in the first run, and can be changed if required by editing it.

 When data is exported as a .csv file, it will be available within the same folder the program runs from.
 The database file will be named in this format: `transactions_[year]_[month no.]_[month name]`.
 The .csv file will include the exact date and time of when the transaction was entered, income/expense, category of income/expense, and amount of the transaction